sourcegraph/handbook/content/departments/product-engineering/process/cross-org-team-collab.md

 2. Similarly, if you're submitting code, they own the merge decision for changes to areas they maintain.
 3. When it comes to go-to-market, they also determine pricing and how it fits in with their product area.

-The earlier you engage with the maintainer the more likely you are to be successful, and avoid a situation where you've gotten ahead of yourself and might need to redo work.
-Unlike open source, there is no forking the project to make your own version.
+The earlier you engage with the maintainer the more likely you are to be successful, and avoid a situation where you've gotten ahead of yourself and might need to redo work: unlike open source, there is no forking the project to make your own version.
 In situations where the ownership is unclear, it might represent a new category, or things are otherwise fuzzy, you should reach out to #prod-eng-directors for help.

 Through these simple rules of engagement we can foster innovation at the company, avoid turf wars, and take advantage of the fact that we're a tool "by engineers, for engineers" and welcome everyone's contributions to improve the product while avoiding negative outcomes.